NieneB/InternshipReport/index.md

   <p><i>(Shedroff, 1999)</i></p>
 </figure>

 The web is being used to produce new visual applications, going beyond the status of maps and other representations of geographic information.
 The World Wide Web has become an extremely efficient channel for transferring data, and also, has great visual capabilities.
-There is a need for creating user-centered geo designs to ensure that usable geospatial products are created and delivered.
+There is a need for creating user-centred geo designs to ensure that usable geospatial products are created and delivered.
 (Cartwright et al., 2004) This raises the interest for geo-visualization in publishing geo-referenced information on the web and getting the enormous amount of available data to the general public (Lin, Gong, & Wang, 1999; Tensen, 2014).
 Only a few methodologies specifically directed and web geo visualizations emerge which emphasized the scientific information visualization techniques as a way to handle these very large and complex data sets.
 New visual forms and practices emerge, but how and why do they differ from the more conventional cartographic forms?

 In this research, web geo-visualization is explored through a case study in the field of cultural heritage [CH].